U.N. Security Council condemns North Korea launch, weighs response

 Whether or not the council can agree a resolution - with or without expanding the sanctions - will depend largely on China and its diplomatic ally on the Security Council, Russia.
 Both nations have veto powers and tend to support each other and vote the same way on issues important to either of them.

-China's traditionally acts as the protector of neighbouring North Korea on the Security Council.
+China's traditionally acts as the protector of neighboring North Korea on the Security Council.

 "Exactly what the Chinese will be prepared to accept in form and substance is not yet clear," the senior envoy said.
 He hoped they could have a resolution agreed by the end of next week.